A Universe from Nothing: Reception

+Praise

 Caleb Scharf, writing in Nature, said that "it would be easy for this remarkable story to revel in self-congratulation, but Krauss steers it soberly and with grace".

 Ray Jayawardhana, Canada Research Chair in observational astrophysics at the University of Toronto, wrote for The Globe and Mail that Krauss "delivers a spirited, fast-paced romp through modern cosmology and its strong underpinnings in astronomical observations and particle physics theory" and that he "makes a persuasive case that the ultimate question of cosmic origin – how something, namely the universe, could arise from nothing – belongs in the realm of science rather than theology or philosophy".

 In New Scientist, Michael Brooks wrote, "Krauss will be preaching only to the converted.
 That said, we should be happy to be preached to so intelligently.
 The same can't be said about the Dawkins afterword, which is both superfluous and silly."

+Critique

+George Ellis, in an interview in Scientific American, said that "Krauss does not address why the laws of physics exist, why they have the form they have, or in what kind of manifestation they existed before the universe existed (which he must believe if he believes they brought the universe into existence).
+Who or what dreamt up symmetry principles, Lagrangians, specific symmetry groups, gauge theories, and so on?
+He does not begin to answer these questions."
+He criticized the philosophical viewpoint of the book, saying "It's very ironic when he says philosophy is bunk and then himself engages in this kind of attempt at philosophy."